 |Student involvement in a College‑sponsored academic program such as student teaching,

-study abroad, or other program, if the obligations demand residency 30 miles or more
+study abroad, internship or other program, if the obligations demand residency 30

 ||Written (and email) verification from student's advisor and copy of the acceptance letter into the program.|

-*Students that fall into these categories will be assessed a “Housing Cancelation
+*Students that fall into these categories will be assessed a “Housing Cancellation

 Charge” of $250.00 (if they are approved for release).

 - Make an appointment with your Resident Director or Townhomes Coordinator (if needed) to discuss and review policy.
 After you submit your application, your Resident Director or Townhomes Coordinator may reach out to you to discuss your application.
 All requests for release from the Housing Agreement must be submitted on the online form, Application for Release from the Housing Agreement (at the top of the page).